Skip to content

 Student Spotlight

-UC Merced English majors and recent English graduates are doing extraordinary things.
+UC Merced Lit in English majors and recent graduates are doing extraordinary things.
 Here are some of them:

 • Several English majors wrote, directed, designed, and acted in an original play about environmental injustices in California, presented to almost 200 audience members on campus and at Playhouse Merced in December, 2023.